Hyperfov/link-previews/README.md

 # Link Previews

-Link previews everywhere.

 When added to a webpage, hovering links displays a wikipedia-style dynamic page preview.

+This package is composed of two parts:

+- A javascript function `linkPreview` that can add a link preview web component to any `a` tag on your page.
+- A Cloudflare Workers function that fetches and serves the links' meta information to the web component.

 ## Usage

-There are two parts to this project:

-- A function `linkPreview` for adding and initializing a link preview web component for each link.
-- A serverless worker function that fetches and serves the links' meta information like `title`, `description`, and `image` to the web components.

-For the worker function, I'm using [Cloudflare Workers](https://workers.cloudflare.com/) but you could probably rewrite it for some other service like [AWS Lambda](https://aws.amazon.com/lambda/) or [GCP Functions](https://cloud.google.com/functions/).

-Using this package requires [first deploying the worker](#deploy-the-worker) to Cloudflare Workers, then [adding the script to your webpage](#add-the-script) and [instantiating](#instantiate).

 ### Deploy the worker

-Follow the instructions in [the worker's readme](worker/README.md) to deploy the worker.
-Once complete, you should have a url like `https://worker.[something].workers.dev`, or a custom domain if you've opted to set one up.
+Follow the instructions in [the worker's readme](worker/README.md) to deploy the worker to Cloudflare Workers.
+Once complete you should have a url like `https://worker.[something].workers.dev`, or a custom domain if you've opted to set one up.

-### Add the script
+### Add the script to your page

-The latest build can be found in [`client/dist`](/client/dist/).
+The latest build can be found on [the releases page](https://github.com/Hyperfov/link-previews/releases).

 Add the script to the end of your site's `body`: